-The purpose of this Acceptable Use Policy is to assure that the University computers and network continue to be effective resources for teaching, learning, research and University business.
-The University's computer and network infrastructure enriches the teaching, learning and research environment by providing students, faculty and staff access to services such as:
+This Acceptable Use Policy assures that the University computers and network continue to be effective resources for teaching, learning, research, and University business.
+The University's computer and network infrastructure enriches the teaching, learning, and research environment by providing students, faculty, and staff access to services such as:

-- Email for communicating with other members of the University community, as well as with friends, relatives, colleagues and other correspondents throughout the world. - On-line library catalogs, electronic journals, databases, and other sources of electronic information available through Internet. - The Worldwide Web. - myMBU portal for accessing course content, student information, and announcements.
+- Email for communicating with other University community members, friends, relatives, colleagues, and other correspondents worldwide. - Online library catalogs, electronic journals, databases, and other sources of electronic information are available through the Internet. - The Worldwide Web. - myMBU portal for accessing course content, student information, and announcements.